Libbu/ci-capstone-project/TESTING.md

 Only files in which I wrote my own code were validated.
 The rest of the python code in the project was part of thje Django installation package.

+#noqa comments were used on lengthy lines of code (E501), but which I was not able to shorten without disrupting site functionality.

+- For the main app this includes line 54 of views.py

+- For the events app this includes lines 16 and 23 of models.py; lines 9 - 11 and 13-17 of urls.py

 From the `main` app:

 | File | Grade |